-Luther loves his single life until Eric shows him what living with love really means.
+Luther loves his single life until Eric shows him what loving really means.

 Format: E-book & Paperback

 94 Pages | 1-2 Hours to read | 20,000 Words